-In the same way, new attributes can be generated to highlight subtle features, helping in the interpretation by providing the basis for automated mapping approaches (McCaffrey et al., 2005; McCaffrey et al., 2010).
-These either reduce the time needed for fieldwork, or make fieldwork more efficient with more data acquired over the same time interval.
-For comparison, Ogata et al. (2014) present > 9000 structural measurements of fractures collected on a sandstone in Svalbard over a 1-month field period, while recently acquired DOMs in the same area would exponentially reduce the time needed to collect the same data.
-The reduced cost of fieldwork by active use DOMs and VFTs is also considerable, both in industry and academia.
-This is especially relevant when entire teams should investigate outcrops together, and discuss while observing the outcrop.
-However, DOMs are still not a replacement for traditional field trips, but a tool that can improve the field experience (Hodgetts, 2013), making it an efficient way to integrate and visualize multi-scalar surface and sub-surface rock data in desktop applications.
-The increased use of immersive Virtual Reality (iVR) already provides authentic digital field experiences (Gonzaga et al., 2018), and only the resolution and spatial limits of individual DOMs set the boundaries of what is possible.
+In the same way, new attributes can be generated to highlight subtle features, helping in the interpretation by providing the basis for automated mapping approaches (McCaffrey et al., 2005, 2010).
+These either reduce the time needed for fieldwork or make fieldwork more efficient with more data acquired over the same time interval.
+For comparison, Ogata et al. (2014) present > 9000 structural measurements of fractures collected on a sandstone in Svalbard over a 1month field period, while recently acquired DOMs in the same area would exponentially reduce the time needed to collect the same data.
+The reduced cost of fieldwork by active use of DOMs and VFTs is also considerable, both in industry and academia.
+This is especially relevant when entire teams should investigate outcrops together and discuss while observing the outcrop.
+However, DOMs are still not a replacement for traditional field trips but a tool that can improve the field experience (Hodgetts, 2013), making it an efficient way to integrate and visualize multi-scalar surface and subsurface rock data in desktop applications.
+The increased use of immersive virtual reality (iVR) already provides authentic digital field experiences (Gonzaga et al., 2018), and only the resolution and spatial limits of individual DOMs set the boundaries of what is possible.

-Course development & integration with Svalbox portal
+12.2 Course development and integration with Svalbox portal